jslice60/v2_CPSC_2710/module7/Readme.md

 - Feature 4: Not Operational

 ## How to Run each Feature
 - Feature 1: Click on the text "Airports" to enter the airports research window.
-Select an airport by entering the correct code.
-Press enter to search.
+Select an airport by entering the correct code (ie KLAX).
+Press enter to search or click the search button.
 This will also return a map of local area.
 To enter another search, simply delete the text you enter and type another code.
+You can also use the clear button to clear all fields.
 Press escape to return to the homepage.
 - Feature 2: TBD
 - Feature 3: TBD
 - Feature 4: TBD